 The ASP.NET Development Server runs automatically when you test a file-system Web site in Visual Studio.
-For more information, see Web Servers in Visual Studio for ASP.NET Web Projects.
+For more information, see Web Servers in Visual Web Developer.

 Under some circumstances, working with the ASP.NET Development Server can result in errors.
 This topic lists situations in which the Web server can produce errors and provides possible remedies.

 "Failed to start monitoring changes to ..."
 Error

 This error can occur if you are using the ASP.NET Development Server with application-level impersonation and running on Windows Vista with User Account Control enabled.

 By default, Windows runs applications in a limited-rights user account even when you are logged on to the computer as an administrator.
 You must run Visual Studio in the context of an administrator account when running a Web application on Windows Vista using application-level impersonation.

 This error can occur if the Web site is configured in the Web.config file to use per-application impersonation (which is impersonation with a fixed account), and if the account running the Web server does not have the Act as Part of the Operating System privilege (also known as the Trusted Computing Base (TCB) privilege).
 You can configure the Web site to impersonate a specific account by using syntax, such as the following, in the Web.config file.

 When storing sensitive information such as user names and passwords in a configuration file, you should encrypt the sensitive values using protected configuration.
 For more information, see How To: Secure Connection Strings when Using Data Source Controls.

 The process that launches the ASP.NET Development Server must have the TCB privilege.
 Therefore, if the Web site is configured to perform impersonation, you must grant the TCB privilege to the account that is running the Web server.